maginatics/jdbclint/README.md

 JDBC lint enables all warnings by default and users can disable individual ones by setting the corresponding property to false.

-To make use of JDBC lint in an Apache Maven based project, add it is a
+To make use of JDBC lint in an Apache Maven based project, add it as a
 dependency:

 ```xml